asadi/FUM-MIPS/README.md

 This java program simulates a 32-bit MIPS processor.
 The processor has 32 registers.
 The ISA of the simulator is a small subset of the MIPS ISA.
 The ISA contains the following commands:

+The code is written in java 9 SE using <a href="https://netbeans.apache.org/">NetBeans IDE</a>

 <table>
 <thead>
   <tr>